second-state/SOLL/doc/guides/DevGuide.md

 ### Execute an ERC20 smart contract compiled by SOLL

 We provide an example 0-0-2.sol, to demonstrate how to use SOLL to compile and execute ERC20 contracts.
-In this example, we use 0-0-2.sol that contains very core functions of ERC20 contract to demonstrate how to compile and execute ERC20 contracts.
+In this example, we use 0-0-2.sol that contains very core functions of the ERC20 contract to demonstrate how to compile and execute ERC20 contracts.

 #### **Step 1.
 Use SOLL generate WASM file from given contract**